 Some diseases, for which resistance is used for DUS testing by some members of the Union, might be considered as quarantine diseases in other territories.
 This often means that the import of inoculum and, therefore the disease resistance test, is not possible in certain territories.
-In such cases, it is possible to use cooperation in DUS examination to overcome the problem (see the "Introduction" to document TGP/5 "Experience and Cooperation in DUS Testing"
+In such cases, it is possible to use cooperation in DUS examination to overcome the problem (see the "Introduction" to document TGP/5 "Experience and Cooperation in DUS Testing".

+(iii) technical requirements

-- (iii) the costs involved in disease resistance testing - The costs and technical requirements of disease tests can, for some DUS testing authorities, be obstacles for the use of such characteristics.
-In such cases, it is possible to use cooperation in DUS examination to overcome the problem (see the "Introduction" to document TGP/5 "Experience and Cooperation in DUS Testing"
+The technical requirements of disease tests can, for some DUS testing authorities, be an obstacle for the use of such characteristics.
+In such cases, it is possible to use cooperation in

+DUS examination to overcome the problem (see the "Introduction" to document TGP/5 "Experience and Cooperation in DUS Testing").